dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/dbt-explorer-faqs.md

 <expandable alt_header="How does dbt Explorer support dbt Cloud environments?" >

-dbt Explorer defaults to the latest production state of a project.
-Support for staging is now in <Lifecycle status='beta' />.
+dbt Explorer supports a production or staging [deployment environment](/docs/deploy/deploy-environments) for each project you want to explore.
+It defaults to the latest production or staging state of a project.

-development (Cloud CLI and IDE) environments is coming soon.
 Users can only assign one production and one staging environment per dbt Cloud project.

+Support for development (Cloud CLI and IDE) environments is coming soon.

 </expandable>